The Swingin' Sixties

-The Swingin' Sixties is the second compilation album released by The Brilliant Green.
+The Swingin' Sixties is a remix album released by The Brilliant Green.
 It was released on July 23, 2014.
 The album contains a selection of the band's songs, described as "love songs and hits", re-recorded in a 60's style.
 The album also contains one new track, "A Little World".
 The album debuted at #18 on the Oricon Albums chart.